Kingsway-Digital/craftercms-react/README.md

 These values are loaded before the app is rendered.
 As such, this component will not render children if configuration has failed, and instead will render a configuration error message.
 If properly configured, the component's children are rendered.

-Typically a Crafter freemarker template for a SPA would include the `index.html` file of a react SPA.
+Typically a Crafter CMS freemarker template for a SPA would include the `index.html` file of a react SPA.
 It might look like this:

 ```html
 ...